Over 90 Things to Do in Sydney at Night

 Part old school arcade hall, part digital arcade with everything from dodgem cars to virtual reality, laser tag to arcade games it’s almost impossible not to have fun here.
 Buses from the city if you don’t have a car.

 Kids welcome till 8pm and plenty of kid-friendly (if not entirely wholesome) food on the menu.

-Sydney Night tours – Perfect for solo travellers
+Sydney night tours – Perfect for solo travellers

-If you are travelling alone and looking for something to do tonight in Sydney then check our list of fun night tours will let you kick some sightseeing goals after the sun goes down.
+If you are travelling alone and looking for something to do tonight in Sydney then check our list of fun night tours that will let you kick some sightseeing goals after the sun goes down.

 These tours are a perfect choice for solo travellers looking for things to do at night in Sydney because they give you a chance to connect with a group for a couple of hours.
 You may even meet someone else who is travelling solo and end up with a new sightseeing buddy for the next day.

 For over 150 years Q Station was Sydney’s Quarantine Station, a place where ships carrying disease, or any contamination stopped before being cleared to enter the port.
 This resulted in a high number of deaths and a bunch of restless spirits taking hold here.

 For the last 30 years, they have been running very successful ghost tours.
 They are a couple of tours on offer, I did the kids one because I am a bit of a baby when it comes to ghosts.
 Plenty of frights and lots of interesting history make this a great night out.

 If you prefer to explore the Ghosts of the Rocks, you could check out this tour

 Hitting a bar in an unfamiliar city as a solo traveller can be a bit daunting.
 Well, we don’t think you should skip seeing some of the cities great small bars, so we highly recommend this small bar tour in Surry Hills with Local Sauce.